derivexyz/v2-core/docs/README.md

 ## Lyra V2

-The ultimate goal of Lyra v2 is to build a permission-less margin system for both traders and AMMs, with a modular framework for upgrading existing contracts and supplementing the Lyra ecosystem with new features.
+The goal of Lyra v2-core contracts is to build a margin layer that supports all derivatives, with a modular framework for upgrading existing contracts and supplementing the Lyra ecosystem with new features.
 At the base layer, this will be composed of 2 manager and 4 assets at the launch of V2.
 You can find the more detailed documentation about each modules from the links below:

 * [Assets](assets.md) Overview
 * (Manager) [SRM: Standard Risk Manager](./managers/SRM.md)